-- 7.5.26 With regards to the location of the affordable flats, they would be located within Block D. Since deferral of the application at the February Planning Committee meeting, officers have explored the possibility of integrating the affordable flats with the market housing in other blocks.
+7.5.26 With regards to the location of the affordable flats, they would be located within Block D. Since deferral of the application at the February Planning Committee meeting, officers have explored the possibility of integrating the affordable flats with the market housing in other blocks with the applicant.
 However, the intended Registered Housing Association (Paragon Asra) has written to the applicant explaining the benefits of having the flats in a separate block to the market units.
+The location of the affordable block is central to the site and has good access to the communal areas at ground level.
 Officers concur with the reasonings put forward and in the interests of maximizing the implementation of the affordable housing as part of this application, officers maintain that the affordable housing location within Block D remain appropriate.
-Officers have attached the letter from Paragon Asra at Appendix 1.0 for ease of reference for members. - 7.5.27 The level of affordable housing and review mechanisms will be secured through the S106 Agreement.
+Officers have attached the letter from Paragon Asra at Appendix 1.0 for ease of reference for members.